PsCustomObject/PsCustomObject.github.io/_posts/2020-07-18-PowerShell-String-Concatenation.md

 *StringBuilder* is a class that was designed to solve the issue we just described and documentation can be found [here](https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder?view=netcore-3.1).

-To use *StringBuilder* you first need to instatiate an object like this:
+To use *StringBuilder* you first need to instantiate an object like this:

 ```powershell
 # Crete new string builder